 Present Perfect Passive

-Point 1: The present perfect passive shows action from the past to the present.
-The object becomes the subject, and the subject is not mentioned.
+Point 1: The present perfect passive shows an action that started in the past and continues to the present.
+The object becomes the subject, and the original subject is not mentioned.

 - A new mall has been built.